6DammK9/nai-anime-pure-negative-prompt/ch01/ties.md

 ![24042301.png](./img/24042301.png)

-- *Since picking hyperparameter is tedious*, which is NP-Hard with weeks per trial, I naively set $\lambda=k=1.0$ which is between paper and my experiance.
+- *Since picking hyperparameter is tedious*, which is NP-Hard with weeks per trial, I naively set $\lambda=1.0$ and $k=100$ which is between paper and my experiance.

 ![24042302.PNG](./img/24042302.PNG)